ElizabethRoots/jupyter_notebook_format/README.md

 You install Black by running the command: (pending you have anaconda installed) <br/>
 `conda install -c conda-forge black`

 Formatters aside, when you create your Jupyter notebook, be sure to give your code some love.
-Apply some markdown!!
+Apply some markdown.
-Is it missing something?
-Feel free to add!
+If you've found this project and see see something missing, pleaes feel free to add!

 ## Tools
 * Install <a href="https://jupyter.org/install">Jupyter</a> by following conda or pip.